 Potato-Leek pancakes

 I’m back!!!!
 Yes, I am still alive and well.
-We just went through some kitchen cabinet work so our kitchen was all torn apart.
-At some point, I did not even have an access to the refrigerator….but it’s all done and it feels good to be back.
-Hope some of you missed me. ![]()
+We just redid our kitchen cabinet so our kitchen was all torn apart.
+At some point, I did not even have an access to the refrigerator.
+Agh, the joy of remodeling.
+But it’s all done and feels real good to be back.
+Hope some of you missed me. 🙂

-With the kitchen all torn apart, the only food I could make was simple and fast dishes like potato-leek pancakes.
-We were invited to a dinner party a few weeks ago and I made these on a tiny corner of the kitchen counter while our worker Santos measured things.
-Many people at the party asked for the recipe so I decided to post it.
-It makes a great appetizer and after-school snack.
+With the kitchen all torn apart, the only food I could make was simple and easy to dishes.
+We were invited to a dinner party a few weeks ago and I made these at the tiny corner of the kitchen counter while our trusty worker, Santos measured things around the kitchen.
+Many people at the party asked for the recipe so I decided to share with you.
+It makes great appetizer for a party or after-school snack.
 In my case, after-work snack for my husband.
-He is a doctor and after his hard day of working at a hospital, he comes home and continues working on his new side project ( He invented aquarium algae cleaner. http://flippercleaner.com/ Check it out.
-Blackdogfoodblog special: when you order, mention my blog, he will send you free blades!! ).
-So he really appreciates a little snack waiting for him when he gets home.
-And for me, I have acid reflex (I know…ouch) so potatoes soothe my stomach.
-(Potatoes help with digestion, great anti-acid, got tons of vitamins, calcium and iron so eat up! )
+He really appreciates a little snack waiting for him when he gets home.
+Easily reheated too.
+Hope you guys enjoy!

 Ingredients